petermattia/petermattia/_posts/2017-08-19-cyclic-voltammetry-app.markdown

 is an essential reference for electrochemists, but I've found it a better reference textbook than a "learning" textbook.

-With some help from a post-doc in my lab (who took Allen Bard's electrochemistry class at UT Austin!),
+With help from a post-doc in my lab (who took Allen Bard's electrochemistry class at UT Austin!),
 I built a MATLAB app to help me perform simple electrochemical simulations - and thus better understand electrochemistry.